 These sums also assume that the existing foundations are sufficient with no requirement for further foundations or structural support.

-A key test when assessing whether lofts are suitable for conversion is whether you can comfortably stand up and wave your arms around.
+Wondering whether your loft is suitable for conversion?
+A key test is whether you can comfortably stand up and wave your arms around.

 Here are two possible ways round the problem: